Lone Worker Safety Devices

 Lone worker devices use key features to assist employees during an emergency or uncomfortable situation.
 Different devices will work in slightly different ways and offer a varying degree of functionality.

-Lone worker devices that come in the form of a physical handheld device or ID card are perhaps the earliest form of lone worker device.
+Lone worker devices that come in the form of a physical handheld device or ID card are perhaps the earliest form of lone worker devices.
 As standard, they provide a panic button and GPS location tracking.
 Some devices will also offer additional functionality such as discreet panic, two-way audio and recorded voice notes.

-StaySafe’s lone worker devices
+StaySafe’s lone worker solutions

 Lone Working FAQ